mamounlyes/Hybrid-of-RSA-algorithm-and-DNA-sequence-coding-for-image-encryption-/README.md

 ```bash
 RSA-DNA.py
 ```
-aftr running the code you will upload an image for encryption. your encrypted/decrypted files will be automatically saved in the directory where you saved the `RSA-DNA.py` file
+after running the code you will upload an image for encryption. your encrypted/decrypted files will be automatically saved in the directory where you saved the `RSA-DNA.py` file